annitya/eZ-completion/readme.md

 * Automatic eZDoc if possible.
     - Direct sql-access through plugin.
         - loadContent => resolve content-type.
-    - Does database access yield other posibilities as well?
+    - Does database access yield other possibilities as well?
+        - Database is being difficult, postponed for now.